 What is herpes?

-Herpes is a virus which resides within the body system.
+Herpes is a virus that resides within the body.
 It falls under the family of five different viruses with various strains causing diseases in human beings.
-However, our immunity keeps fighting the virus in order to prevent any outbreak of herpes.

 What causes herpes?